jseminck/react-native-github-feed/README.md

 It's necessary to create a `config.json` file in the `src` directory.

-For development purposes, a testUser can be set-up that overrides the username and password in the login screen, to ease the development by not having to repeat the credentials every time.
+For development purposes, a `testUser` can be set-up that overrides the username and password in the login screen, to ease the development by not having to repeat the credentials every time.

+You can also choose what kind of navigation you would like by changing the `navigation` value: a swiper window, rotating between three screens, or a tabbed navigation.

-See config.exanple.json for an example.
+See `config.example.json` for an example.
 ```
 {
+    "navigation": "tabs|swiper",
-    testUser: {
+    "testUser": {
-        username: "joachim@seminck.be",
+        "username": "joachim@seminck.be",
-        password: "Some password"
+        "password": "Some password"
     }
 }
 ```